Committee to Advocate for Persons with Impairments

 - Submit a resume and a letter of consideration to Lendel S. Bright, Community Affairs, ADA Coordinator, City of St. Petersburg, PO Box 2842, St. Petersburg, FL 33731

 Once a resume and letter of consideration are received, the information will be reviewed by the Community Affairs office and an initial interview with the ADA Coordinator will take place.
-If considered, the information will be submitted to the Mayor and City Council of the City of St. Petersburg for final consideration.
+If considered, the information will be submitted to the Mayor and St. Petersburg City Council for final consideration.